simonecorsi/termly.js/README.md

 ## Getting Started

-> You can get the builded and minified scripts, choose what
+> You can use one of the minified scripts

 ```html
 <!-- Get the Shell only package -->